OttoStruve/profDevHackDay2024/website.md

 # Personal website templates and examples
 ## Sam Factor

 - I use Jekyll and host my website on github.
-The template I use for my personal website (and for the site you are currently on) is [Beautiful Jekyll](https://beautifuljekyll.com/) template.
+The template I use for my personal website (and for the site you are currently on) is [Beautiful Jekyll](https://beautifuljekyll.com/).
 Here is my website in action: [https://smfactor.github.io](https://smfactor.github.io) and the actual code: [https://github.com/smfactor/smfactor.github.io](https://github.com/smfactor/smfactor.github.io).

 ## Joohyun Lee